maguro27/UVIRT/README.md

 - `requirements.txt`: For installing each modules.

 ## Dependencies
 This repository environment is as follow.
-We did not check the environment except for the following envirionment.
+We did not check other environments.
 - `Python`: 3.6
 - `PyTorch`: 1.6.0
 - `Torchvision`: 0.7.0